hans-econ/hans-econ.github.io/source/cores/list_toolboxes.md

 (list_toolboxes_header)=
-# List of Toolboxes for Solving Heterogeneous-agent Models
+# Related Heterogenous Agent Toolkits

 The field of quantitative heterogeneous-agent modeling is fortunate to have a diverse selection of exceptional toolboxes and code templates.
 These valuable resources offer a range of model specializations, programming languages, algorithms, and user interfaces.
 Here's an incomplete list of these tools (and please share yours if they're not included!):